ircv3/ircv3-specifications/extensions/line-lengths.md

 ### Examples

-In the following examples, the default message length is presumed to be 100 bytes (rather than 512) and the extended length is presumed to be 400 bytes (rather than 2048).
+In the following examples, the default message length is presumed to be `100,100` (rather than `512,512`) and the extended length is presumed to be `400,400`.
 This is done purely to simplify presentation and convey the concept more easily.

 * ` ->` conveys lines being sent from this client to the IRC server.
 * `<- ` conveys lines being sent from the server to this client.